XorrDev/ECHO-Caves/README.md

 # ECHO-Caves

+ECHO Caves is a reverse engineered dark mode built by a former New Tech student solely for the Agilix Buzz Echo Portal provided to the New Tech Schools.
+The idea behind this project was to create a flexible and lightweight option to add a 3rd party dark mode on top of the existing framework.
+It accomplishes this by injecting css files directly into the echo page under any echo domain.
+If you are a student or member of the New Tech / NTN network, feel free to contribute to this source code.

+(This makes for a pretty damn good Senior Project / Senior Defense)

+#### Though I no longer attend a New Tech School, I will maintain this project along with my brother(s) who are still attending.
+If you have any questions or would like to discuss more about this project, feel free to email xorrdev@gmail.com.

 ## Theme Codes

 Theme codes are written in JSON (JavaScript Object Notation).
 When a theme code is passed through the ECHO Caves menu, it is parsed and injected into CSS root variables to then be interpreted by the stylesheet.